Loftus Charitable Trust

 Given the limited public information about the trust's grant-making process, the following factors are likely important:

-Alignment with Mission: Organizations must clearly align with one or more of the trust's three core objectives: Jewish religious advancement, Jewish education, or relief of the Jewish poor.
+Alignment with Mission: Organisations must clearly align with one or more of the trust's three core objectives: Jewish religious advancement, Jewish education, or relief of the Jewish poor.

 Private Foundation Characteristics: As a family foundation without public application processes, the trust likely:

-- Prioritizes organizations known to the trustees or recommended through trusted networks
+- Prioritises organisations known to the trustees or recommended through trusted networks

 - May respond to direct approaches from well-established Jewish charities

-- Focuses on organizations operating in England and Wales with clear Jewish community benefit
+- Focuses on organisations operating in England and Wales with clear Jewish community benefit

-Geographic Focus: Organizations should operate within England and Wales, serving Jewish communities in these regions.
+Geographic Focus: Organisations should operate within England and Wales, serving Jewish communities in these regions.

-Community Connection: Given the trust's origins in a successful business family and ongoing trustee involvement in other Jewish charities, strong connections within the Jewish charitable sector are likely beneficial.
+Community Connection: Given the trustees' involvement in other Jewish charities, strong connections within the Jewish charitable sector are likely beneficial.

 Key Takeaways for Grant Writers